-On May 10, 2017, PERAC tentatively approved the draft actuarial valuation report for the MSERS as of January 1, 2017.
-The MSERS report determined the unfunded actuarial liability for MSERS to be approximately \$13.544 billion.
-The total actuarial accrued liability as of January 1, 2017 was approximately \$38.317 billion, and total assets were valued on an actuarial basis at approximately \$24.773 billion.
-The market value of assets was approximately \$24.366 billion.
-The actuarial value of assets was 101.7% of the market value.
-During 2016 there was an overall actuarial gain of \$760 million.
-There was a non-investment related gain (gain on actuarial accrued liability) of \$519 million.
-There was a gain of \$241 million on the actuarial value of assets.
+Total assets were valued on an actuarial basis at approximately \$51.952 billion based on a five-year average valuation method, which equaled 101.7% of the December 31, 2016 total asset market value.
+During 2016 there was an overall actuarial gain of \$1.1 billion.
+There was a non-investment related gain on actuarial liability of approximately \$595 million.
+There was a gain of approximately \$522 million on the actuarial value of assets.